ernw/forensic-hsts-analyzer/README.md

 By analyzing the information from the HSTS cache, it is possible to find evidence about what domains were contacted by the browser and when and why.
 Please keep in mind that the browser stores HSTS data for domains that it *contacted*.
 The reason for contacting a domain can be for example that a user browsed the website, but it can also be that a resource was (implicitly) loaded from a domain when a user visited a website on another domain.
 There are also domains that browsers contact because of built-in functionality, such as update checks etc. This means, if you see an HSTS entry in the cache, you cannot always tell whether a contact to a domain happened on purpose or was side effect of another action.

-This document's purpose is to document the behaviour of different software in storing, maintaining and deleting cached HSTS data.
+This README documents the behaviour of different software in storing, maintaining and deleting cached HSTS data.

-This tool's purpose is to have a unified tool that translates the different cache formats into CSV outputs that are easily readable and processable for people and other software.
+The purpose of ```fha.py``` is to have a unified tool that translates the different cache formats into CSV outputs that are easily readable and processable by other software and people.
 In the end, it is easier to focus on the content of the cache, include the data into timelines and look for evidence of website visits.
-Furthermore, for the Chrome HSTS cache format, this tools provides an easy to use functionality to translate hashed (unreadable) domain names into readable domain names.
+Furthermore, for the Chrome HSTS cache format, this tool provides an easy to use functionality to translate hashed (unreadable) domain names into readable domain names.

 ## Supported browsers / software